mixbytes/eos/README.md

-# Haya - blockchain with fast finality based on EOS
+# DAO.Casino - blockchain for Gambling 3.0 with fast finality and on-chain pRNG

-Haya implements randpa finality for EOS.
-Randpa was inspired by grandpa.
+This project is based on [Haya](https://github.com/mixbytes/haya), which implements RANDPA finality for EOS.
+RANDPA was inspired by [GRANDPA](https://github.com/w3f/consensus/blob/master/pdf/grandpa.pdf).
-We will publish a whitepaper soon.

 # Build